VISIT OUR ART STORE ▶

 Enhancing the Petal Edges for Realism

-To refine the shape, use a dry brush technique.
-Simply blot your brush on a paper towel and lightly touch the edges of the petal.
+To refine the petal’s shape, the artist uses a dry-brush technique.
+The brush is blotted on a paper towel and lightly touched to the edges of the petal.

-This lifts excess water, creating crisp, defined edges while maintaining soft, flowing transitions.
+This lifts excess water and creates crisp, defined edges while still maintaining soft transitions.

 Plot the brush on a paper towel to remove excess water.